JakubOchnik/CUDAimageProcessor/README.md

 - help - Shows the help screen

 Actions:
-- brightness [value] - Changes brightness of the image by specified value (it can be either negative or positive)
+- brightness [value] - Changes brightness of the image by specified value (it can be either negative or positive number)
+- contrast [value] - Changes contrast of the image by specified value (range: <-255,255>)
+- equalize - Performs histogram equalization (automatic global contrast correction)
 - invert - Inverts colors of the image
 - crop [x] [y] [width] [height] - Trims the image from the coordinates (x,y) to (x+width, y+height).
 Constraints: x+width < full width; y+height < full height.
 - resize [width] [height] - Resizes the image to the specified size
-- equalize - Performs histogram equalization
-- contrast [value] - Changes contrast of the image by specified value (it can be in range <-255,255>)

 (~ - optional)
 ```